livingsilver94/reaser/README.md

 It's easy to detect search URLs that come from the search engines installed in your browser because there are APIs for that.
 A different story is for HTML forms: there's not a forced way to define a searching form, so every website makes history for itself.
 Fortunately there are kinda commonly used patterns that we can expect in order to detect when the user is performing a research.
 Regardless, false negatives are to be expected because of these unpredictable patterns.

 ## Icon
 I'm no designer, I guess it's pretty obvious...
-So a pull request for a better icon very welcome.
+So any pull requests for a better icon are very welcome.
 Thanks!

 ## License
 [GPL-3.0-or-later](https://www.gnu.org/licenses/gpl-3.0.en.html).